NothingSpeci4l/HomeGui/README.md

 Operators and players with the `hg.admin` permission can teleport to or delete any player's home using `player:home` syntax with full tab-completion.

 ### ⚙️ Full Config Support
-Customize the prefix, maximum homes per player, unsafe teleport behavior, and confirmation expiry delay — all from `config.yml`.
+Customize the prefix, maximum homes per player, teleportation cooldown, teleportation cancelation, unsafe teleport behavior, and confirmation expiry delay — all from `config.yml`.
 Reload without restarting with `/homereload`.

 ---